-The Other Institution Limit will be for Gilt and Supranational investments
+^{}The Other Institution Limit will be for Gilt and Supranational investments

-The proposed criteria for specified and non-specified investments are shown in Appendix 3for approval.
+The proposed criteria for specified and non-specified investments are shown in Appendix 3 for approval.

-- 4.16 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months). - 4.17 For its cash flow generated balances, the Council will seek to utilize its business reserve instant access and notice accounts, money market funds and short-dated deposits (overnight to 100 days) in order to benefit from the compounding of interest. - 4.18 Investment return expectations.
-Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from Quarter 4 of 2015.
-Bank Rate forecasts for financial years are: - 2015/16 0.60% - 2016/17 1.25% - 2017/18 1.75%
+- 4.14 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months). - 4.15 For its cash flow generated balances, the Council will seek to utilize its business reserve instant access and notice accounts, money market funds and short-dated deposits (overnight to 100 days) in order to benefit from the compounding of interest. - 4.16 Investment return expectations.
+Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from Quarter 2 of 2016.
+Bank Rate forecasts for financial year ends (March) are: